 Medieval Westeros

 The dystopian medievalism of Game of Thrones comes to life through exquisite costumes, intricately detailed sets, and perhaps especially through the filming locations.
-Each season has featured a blend of Late Antique (Greco-Roman), medieval, and early modern sites, from which emerges the world of Westeros (and Essos).
+Each season has featured a blend of Late Antique (Greco-Roman), medieval, and early modern sites, from which emerge the worlds of Westeros (and Essos).

-Left: Staircase of the Hermitage of Saint John the Baptist, 10th century, Gaztelugatxe, Basque Country.
-Photo: Phillip Capper, Wikimedia Commons.
-Top middle: Hermitage of Saint John the Baptist, 10th century, Gaztelugatxe, Basque Country.
-Photo: Wikimedia Commons.
-Top right: Castillo de Almodóvar del Río, eighth century, Córdoba, Spain.
-Photo: Wikimedia Commons.
-Bottom: Amphitheater, second century AD, Italica (Santiponce), Spain.
+Staircase of the Hermitage of Saint John the Baptist, 10th century, Gaztelugatxe, Basque Country.
+Photo: Wikimedia Commons (Phillip Capper); Hermitage of Saint John the Baptist, 10th century, Gaztelugatxe, Basque Country.
+Photo: Wikimedia Commons; Castillo de Almodóvar del Río, 8th century, Córdoba, Spain.
+Photo: Wikimedia Commons; Amphitheater, 2nd century AD, Italica (Santiponce), Spain.
 Photo: Diego Delso, delso.photo, License CC-BY-SA

 This season, we were treated to additional medieval architectural spaces in Spain, and especially in the Basque Country: the Hermitage of Saint John the Baptist in Gaztelugatxe, with its majestic winding stone staircase, was recast as Dragonstone, and the hilltop Castillo de Almodóvar del Río in Córdoba formed the backdrop of Highgarden.
 And high on my bucket list of places to visit is Italica (Santiponce), whose ancient Roman arena became the Dragonpit, where our dramatic season ended.